roma-glushko/magento2-training-camp/taskbook/marketing.md

 ### MRK-SS-2

-Create and generate new sitemap from admin panel.
+Create and generate new site map from admin panel.
-Provide the screensots of sitemap.xml file.
+Provide the screenshots of sitemap.xml file.

 ### MRK-SS-3